 - This section shall prevail over any inconsistent statutes, rulings, or interpretations, including the Citizen’s United case

 - Every jurisdiction conducting an election shall provide everyone with an equally available and easily searchable place to exercise the First Amendment right to communicate in writing their endorsement of a candidate or proposal preference

-Support for the Proposal
+Factual Support for Proposal 2

 - Polling – Trust and confidence in the American political process is at or near an all-time low.
 Of the Americans polled: 86% believe elected officials are mostly influenced by their campaign contributors; 85% believe campaign financing requires fundamental changes or a complete rebuild; 84% believe money has too much influence in political campaigns http://ThePeoplesConvention.org/polling/

 - Private Contributors – In the federal 2012 elections, 4/10ths of 1% of Americans provided almost TWO-THIRDS of ALL campaign financing—and elected policymakers know who they are

 - Cost to Replace Private Financing – The average cost of replacing all private financing and removing the influence of money on all federal public elections based on 2016 spending is $8.10 per person per year http://thepeoplesconvention.org/campaignfinance/

 - First Amendment – It is lawful, and not uncommon, for the American people to amend the constitution to repeal a decision by the Supreme Court http://thepeoplesconvention.org/2018-booklet/ p37

 Sedona Amendment No. 3: The Intention of the Drafters – Ethics UP in Government